armory/documentation/_overview/overview-of-spinnaker.md

 ## Want to Help?

+- We encourage you to [issue pull requests](https://github.com/armory/documentation) to improve this documentation.
-Join the Spinnaker Open Source Community on the [Spinnaker Slack channel](http://join.spinnaker.io/)!
+- Join the Spinnaker Open Source Community on the [Spinnaker Slack channel](http://join.spinnaker.io/)

+## Features and Pricing

+Armory Spinnaker is an enterprise-grade distribution of Spinnaker that forms the core of Armory's Platform.
+Armory's Platform helps software teams ship better software, faster.

+Armory offers a "free forever" Teams plan, as well as Growth and Enterprise plans.
+[Learn more here](http://www.armory.io/pricing).